cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ## 🤓 Contribute

 Contributions are always welcome!
-Please create a PR to show your idea.
+Create a PR to show your idea.

-## ⭐️ Show your support
+## ⭐️ Support

 Give a star if this project helped you!